About The Commission

-The Revere Conservation Commission meets the first Wednesday of every month at the Revere City Council Chambers, Revere City Hall, 281 Broadway, Revere, Massachusetts.
-Notice of meetings are posted on the bulletin board outside of the City Clerks Office in City Hall.
+The Revere Conservation Commission typically meets the first Wednesday of every month at 7pm at the Revere City Council Chambers, Revere City Hall, 281 Broadway, Revere, Massachusetts.
+Notice of meetings are posted on the city calendar and on Revere Conservation Page.

-Is your land near to or abut a stream, river, or the ocean?
+- Is your land near to or abutt a stream, river, or the ocean?